-I had an interesting conversation with someone at a trade show recently.
-The question revolved around the difference between “Reporting” and “Dashboards”.
-Having been in this space for a while, it was not the first time I have heard this of course.
-The analogy that came to mind though was fresh and I believe it really sums things up.
+I recently had an interesting conversation with someone at a trade show.
+The main question revolved around the difference between “reporting” and “dashboards”.
+Having been in the business intelligence space for awhile, it’s not the first time I’ve been asked this.
+However, the analogy that came to mind was fresh and I believe it really sums up the difference.

-If you are driving in your car and you want to check your speed, do you want to reach into the glove box and pull out a report with all the numbers that may be calculated and used to determine the speed of the car or would you rather look down at a visual indicator that has a number or line over a number?
+If you’re driving a car and need to check your speed, would you rather reach into the glove box and search through a report with numbers that need to be calculated or quickly look down at a visual indicator that shows the exact number?

 The answer is obvious – and that’s why we use the speedometer.
 This analogy actually shows how dashboards and reports differ.
 Reports focus on a lot of different information around a particular metric or set of metrics.
 They often include raw data as well.
 Dashboards, however, give a quick snapshot of the metrics or key performance indicators (KPIs) that you’re interested in looking at in that exact moment.
 The raw data is all there but it’s hidden under a visual interface that simplifies it into an at-a-glance view.
 If more information is necessary, most dashboard solutions allow you to click (or drill down) on a chart to reveal more detailed data.

 With dashboards, in most cases, less is better.
 If you want to learn more about dashboards and reports, check out our free guide, Everything You Need to Know about Dashboards.